Native American name controversy: Indian and American Indian (since 1492)

-1492 Behaim globe (Erdapfel), with the label "India" located in what appears to be southern China, but also near the label Ciamba, i.e. the Indianized kingdom Champa in what is now southern Vietnam.
+1492 Behaim globe (Erdapfel), with the label India located in what appears to be southern China, but also near the label Ciamba, i.e. the Indianized kingdom Champa in what is now southern Vietnam.
 Columbus thought he had arrived in Champa (compare Dragon's Tail (peninsula) and Cattigara), part of the East Indies, his original goal.

-Europeans at the time of Christopher Columbus's voyage often referred to all of South and East Asia as "India" or "the Indias/Indies", sometimes dividing the area into "Greater India", "Middle India", and "Lesser India".
-The oldest surviving terrestrial globe, by Martin Behaim in 1492 (before Columbus' voyage), labels the entire Asian subcontinent region as "India", named ultimately after the Indus River.
+Europeans at the time of Christopher Columbus's voyage often referred to all of South and East Asia as India or the Indias/Indies, sometimes dividing the area into Greater India, Middle India, and Lesser India.
+The oldest surviving terrestrial globe, by Martin Behaim in 1492 (before Columbus' voyage), labels the entire south of the Asian continent between Indus River and Pacific Ocean with India, named ultimately after the river.

-Columbus carried a passport in Latin from the Spanish monarchs that dispatched him ad partes Indie ("toward the regions of India") on their behalf.
+Columbus carried a passport in Latin from the Spanish monarchs that dispatched him ad partes Indie ('toward the regions of India') on their behalf.
 When he landed in the Antilles, Columbus referred to the resident peoples he encountered there as "Indians", reflecting his purported belief that he had reached the Indian Ocean.
-The name was adopted by other Spanish and ultimately other Europeans; for centuries the Indigenous peoples of the Americas were collectively called "Indians" in various European languages.
+The name was adopted by other Spanish and ultimately other Europeans; for centuries the Indigenous peoples of the Americas were collectively called Indians in various European languages.
 This misnomer was perpetuated in place naming; the islands of the Caribbean were named, and are still known as, the West Indies.

 As European colonists began to settle in the Americas in the 16th and 17th centuries, and had more sustained contact with the resident peoples, they understood that the residents were not a homogeneous group sharing a unified culture and government, but discrete societies with their own distinct languages and social systems.
-Early historical accounts show that some colonists, including Jesuit missionaries in New France, attempted to learn and record the autonyms of these individual groups, but the use of the general term "Indian" persisted.
+Early historical accounts show that some colonists, including Jesuit missionaries in New France, attempted to learn and record the autonyms of these individual groups, but the use of the general term Indian persisted.

 In 1968, the American Indian Movement (AIM) was founded in the United States.
-In 1977, a delegation from the International Indian Treaty Council, an arm of AIM, elected to collectively identify as "American Indian", at the United Nations Conference on Indians in the Americas in Geneva, Switzerland.
-Some Indigenous activists and public figures, such as Russell Means (Oglala Lakota), have preferred "American Indian" to the more recently adopted "Native American".
-According to the National Museum of the American Indian, "In the United States, Native American has been widely used but is falling out of favor with some groups, and the terms American Indian or Indigenous American are preferred by many Native people."
+In 1977, a delegation from the International Indian Treaty Council, an arm of AIM, elected to collectively identify as American Indian, at the United Nations Conference on Indians in the Americas in Geneva, Switzerland.
+Some Indigenous activists and public figures, such as Russell Means (Oglala Lakota), have preferred American Indian to the more recently adopted Native American.
+According to the National Museum of the American Indian: "In the United States, Native American has been widely used but is falling out of favor with some groups, and the terms American Indian or Indigenous American are preferred by many Native people."

 The term American Indian is the accepted term used by the United States Government, by the National Museum of the American Indian, the Colonial Williamsburg Foundation, and other institutions.
-According to the Encyclopedia Britannica, "in the United States, many individuals of indigenous heritage continue to refer to aboriginal Americans, in aggregate, as Indians."
+According to the Encyclopedia Britannica: "In the United States, many individuals of indigenous heritage continue to refer to aboriginal Americans, in aggregate, as Indians."